krrahul79/my-app/README.md

 In simple form it's the brain of our app.
 This is where we will do all of our work. src/index.js is the JavaScript entry point.

+-.gitignore
+Specific which files source control (Git) should ignore